LocalCoinIS/dev.bitshares.works/core/knowledge_base/research/after_installed.md

 - You can find a latest list of [Public Full Node](https://github.com/localcoinis/localcoin-ui/blob/staging/app/api/apiConfig.js#L67) information.

-**Example:**  We use the public API node of OpenLedger `wss://moscow.localcoin.is` and connect via secured websocket connection:
+**Example:**  We use the public API node `wss://moscow.localcoin.is` and connect via secured websocket connection:

 	./programs/cli_wallet/cli_wallet -s wss://moscow.localcoin.is